sot/mica/doc/acq_stats.rst

 Processing
 ^^^^^^^^^^

-For each observation, after the observation has run and telemetry is available:

-The acquisition and guide stats process
+For each observation, after the observation has run and telemetry is available, the acquisition and guide stats process does the following:

-* fetches the AGASC information for each star in the catalog
+* Fetches the AGASC information for each star in the catalog
-* fetches the PCAD data at the end of the acquisition interval
+* Fetches the PCAD data at the end of the acquisition interval

-and for each acquisition star determines
+* For each acquisition star determines:

-* if that star was "successfully" acquired
+  * If that star was "successfully" acquired
-* what the observed magnitude and position of the star were in the last PCAD telemetry readout before the guide transition.
+  * What the observed magnitude and position of the star were in the last PCAD telemetry readout before the guide transition.